 Insurance and Risk Management —The Insurance and Risk Manager handles all insurance inquiries.

 A University department may acquire a new or used vehicle via any of the following methods.

 - Purchase with University Funds

-Vehicles may be purchased with regularly budgeted general funds, as with any purchase of capital equipment.
-If a purchase is financed, University policy requires that the purchase price of vehicles acquired with University funds be depreciated over the useful life of the vehicle.
+Vehicles may be purchased with regularly budgeted general funds, as with any purchase of Capital Equipment.
+If a purchase is financed, University policy requires that the purchase price of vehicles acquired with University funds be amortized over the useful life of the vehicle.
 The Controller's Office can provide information on internal loan arrangements.

 Occasionally, a motor vehicle is given to the University.
 The same records and reports are made and the provisions of this policy apply.

 The University obtains public liability insurance on all fleet vehicles.
-This is the responsibility of the Office of Insurance and Risk.
+This is the responsibility of the Office of Insurance and Risk Management.
 All vehicles owned as of the beginning of the fiscal year (August 1) will be insured and the department will be responsible for the cost of insurance.

 As a general guide, a vehicle should be considered for replacement on a five-year or 60,000-mile basis.
 Low-mileage vehicles, including trucks and vans, should be retained over a longer term.

 When a department requests a replacement vehicle, the purchase requisition signed by the appropriate dean, department head, or other authorized signer constitutes the necessary University approval.